kylefiedler/kylefiedler.github.com/_posts/2019-04-27-design-ethics.markdown

   - "new"
 ---

-[“Ethics” and Ethics](https://ia.net/topics/ethics-and-ethics) by Oliver Reichenstein should probably be required reading for designers in the modern age.
-There is so much for us to think about in it.
+[“Ethics” and Ethics](https://ia.net/topics/ethics-and-ethics) by Oliver Reichenstein should probably be required reading for designers helping build applications.